Which online HR graduate program is right for me - HR or workforce transformation?

 Because of its narrow and specialised focus, the Graduate Certificate in Workplace Transformation is a short program for a quick upskill that you can achieve within eight months.
 With the strategy behind it, the timeline underpinning it and the career transformation it’s likely to deliver, you could consider this program your first real-world exercise in workforce transformation - the change management of your own personal workplace.

 The Master of Human Resource Management demands a slightly larger time commitment to access the greater prestige that this qualification bestows.
-You can develop a broad range of skills, including workplace transformation, in just two years of intensive, part-time study.
+You can develop a broad range of skills, including workplace transformation, in just two and a half years of intensive, part-time study.

 What are the job opportunities for HR graduates and workforce transformation graduates?